j-a-ryan/Collisions/README.md

 An application in Python (PyQt-PySide6, Matplotlib) for particle accelerator physicists and theoretical physicists working in particle physics, QCD, or nuclear physics.

-Currently (April 16, 2026) the application is available as Collisions-QCD/TMD in pre-release version v0.1.2-alpha for Windows and MacOS.
+Currently (April 16, 2026) the application is available as Collisions-QCD/TMD in <a href="https://github.com/j-a-ryan/Collisions/releases/tag/v0.1.2-alpha">pre-release version v0.1.2-alpha</a> for Windows and MacOS.

 ## Dependencies